andredesousa/angular-cypress-cucumber/README.md

 You can see the HTML report opening the [index.html](dist/e2e/report/html/index.html) file in your web browser.
 A screenshot is attached to the report when a test fails.

+As with unit tests, you can exclude or focus on some tests.
+You can exclude features ou scenarios with the `@ignore` tag or run specific features or scenarios with the `@focus` tag.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.